SAP/ui5-webcomponents/docs/Public Module Imports.md

 # Public module imports

-This is a comprehensive list of public module imports by package, indended for *App development*, i.e. consumption of the UI5 Web Components.
+This is a comprehensive list of public module imports by package, intended for *App development*, i.e. consumption of the UI5 Web Components.

 Modules, intended purely for developing your own UI5 Web Components,